SoulQ12/Trillo-sass/README.md

 # Trillo project from css course based on using flexboxes.
 Second practice project.
-# In order to run it you have to install sass.
+# In order to run in you need to install live-server and scss
+1. npm i scss
-1) npm i node-sass --save
+2. npm i

-2) npm run watch:sass
+3. npm run watch:scss -w
-# You may also install live-server and run with it.
-1) npm i live-server -g

-2) npm run devserver
+4. npm run devserver